 Personal electronic devices of any kind are prohibited in the classrooms at St. Ambrose.
-This includes cell phones, digital cameras and portable media devices.
-An electronic device, including cell phones, is not to be seen and/or used during school hours or on school property before or after school.
+This includes cell phones, smart watches, digital cameras and portable media devices.
+Electronic devices, including cell phones and smart watches, are not to be seen and/or used during school hours or on school property before or after school.
 Devices will be returned to the offender's parents after the first offense.
 A monetary fee may follow for a second or third infraction.
 If the behavior/offense persists, the device will be confiscated for the remainder of the school year and returned on the last day of school.

-All student cell phones will be turned off and kept in a secure location during the school day.
+All student cell phones and smart watches will be turned off and kept in a secure location during the school day.